elliotwms/fakediscord/README.md

 }
 ```

+### Authentication

+* Any token value will pass authentication (`Bot {token}`)
+* If the token matches one specified in the config then the relevant user will be authenticated
+* Otherwise, a user will be generated with the token value as the username
+* For testing purposes, all users are assumed to be in all guilds

 ### Interactions

 `fakediscord` provides an endpoint for triggering interactions, which would normally only be possible via a user initiating via the UI.
 A `POST` of an `InteractionCreate` event to `/api/:version/interactions` will create an interaction.